Shopify/polaris/src/components/Banner/README.md

 ### Default banners

-Use to convey general information or actions that aren’t critical.
-For example, you might show a banner that asks for merchant feedback.
-Default banners contain lower priority information and should always be dismissible.
+- Use to convey general information or actions that aren’t critical
+- For example, you might show a banner that asks for merchant feedback
+- Default banners contain lower priority information and should always be dismissible

 ```jsx
 <Banner title="Order archived">